-Since inception through December 31, 2022, the Company has received £14.5 million (\$17.6 million) in pre-clinical payments connected with CAR-T development partnerships.
-These partnerships are no longer actively being progressed and there can be no assurance that we will receive any future milestone revenues.
+Since inception through December 31, 2024, the Company has received £14.5 million in pre-clinical payments connected with CAR-T development partnerships.
+These partnerships are no longer actively being progressed and it is unlikely that we will receive any future milestone revenues.